Cybercalf/Cybercalf/README.md

 ### 👋 I'm Cybercalf

-- A Software Engineering Undergraduate Student.
+- A Software Engineering Undergraduate Student
 - 🌱 Currently studying in Sichuan, China
 - 🤔 Looking for help with Machine Learning & Deep Learning
+- ⚡ Exposed to many programming languages
+- ✨ ~~Trying not to be addicted to music video games~~

 ### 🛠 Tech Stack